greggelong/complexity/README.md

 ## module 3 Chaos and the Butterfly effect

-I have made a python script that can compare two initial conditions for a given r value
+I have made a python script that can iterate the logistic equation

+and can compare two initial conditions for a given r value.

 This can test for sensitivity to inital conditions.
 I used it to answer test and homework questions

 It plots the results with matplotlib and prints values to the shell

 logisticMapInitialCondcmp.py

+Pay attention if you do not iterate the equation and instead just plot the function over population

+the plot is a curve with one end at zero population and one at population max

+<iframe src="https://openprocessing.org/sketch/1205871/embed/" width="400" height="400"></iframe>